-Developing an Executive Protection Plan Part IV: Advancement of ExpensesAdded by Chelsea Porter in Articles & Publications, Business Law on October 1, 2014
+Developing an Executive Protection Plan Part IV: Advancement of ExpensesAdded by Chelsea Porter in Articles & Blogs, Business Law on October 1, 2014

 Over the past few months we have focused our newsletters on how to develop an effective executive protection plan.
 Past newsletters have discussed exculpatory clauses and indemnification.
 This month’s newsletter focuses on advancement of defense expenses incurred by directors or officers (collectively, “executives”).